 Burhan Khalid: eChannels Development Manager at Ahli United Bank Kuwait.
 Burhan is an active mentor in the community and an organizer of StartupQ8 and Google Developers Group events.

 Registration: If you have a team with you, they join you at no extra cost.
 You’re joining as a startup/business, not as an individual.
 In previous Bootcamps the majority were single-person businesses, but we’ve had a few 2-person teams join (one team was more than two :D)

-Price: 350 KD for the full Startup Bootcamp, and you get to join our Bootcamp alumni for life, which enables you to stay connected with participants from your batch and previous batches.
+As a Startup Bootcamp participant, you get to join our Bootcamp alumni for life, which enables you to stay connected with participants from your batch and previous batches.